ojarobitcoin/Programs/sql_manipulation/README.md

     ->old - the amount before you ran the program.
     ->new - the amount after you ran the program.

-This path has many paths:
+This directory has many paths:

+If u dont have any database created i have some programs to make your job easier:

-people_money_random:
+people_money_random: creates the table people